henspace/text2lesson-docs/docs/troubleshooting.md

 x London
 ```

-When _Text2Lesson_ runs, it will see the separator and then look for the next introduction **i** or question **?** indicator.
+When _RapidQandA_ runs, it will see the separator and then look for the next introduction **i** or question **?** indicator.
 It will ignore everything else.
 In this example the first question it will find will be `What is the capital of France?` It will ignore the one about the capital of the UK as it wasn't flagged as a question.

 > <span style="font-size:2em;">⚠️</span> Make sure you don't forget your introduction or question indicators.